sunnypilot/sunnypilot/README.md

 By using this software, you understand that use of this software or its related services will generate certain types of user data, which may be logged and stored at the sole discretion of comma.
 By accepting this agreement, you grant an irrevocable, perpetual, worldwide right to comma for the use of this data.

 ## Licensing

+sunnypilot is released under the [MIT License](LICENSE).
+This repository includes original work as well as significant portions of code derived from [openpilot by comma.ai](https://github.com/commaai/openpilot), which is also released under the MIT license with additional disclaimers.

+The original openpilot license notice, including comma.ai’s indemnification and alpha software disclaimer, is reproduced below as required:

-sunnypilot is released under the MIT license.
+> openpilot is released under the MIT license.
 Some parts of the software are released under other licenses as specified.
+>

-Any user of this software shall indemnify and hold harmless comma.ai, Inc. and its directors, officers, employees, agents, stockholders, affiliates, subcontractors and customers from and against all allegations, claims, actions, suits, demands, damages, liabilities, obligations, losses, settlements, judgments, costs and expenses (including without limitation attorneys’ fees and costs) which arise out of, relate to or result from any use of this software by user.
+> Any user of this software shall indemnify and hold harmless Comma.ai, Inc. and its directors, officers, employees, agents, stockholders, affiliates, subcontractors and customers from and against all allegations, claims, actions, suits, demands, damages, liabilities, obligations, losses, settlements, judgments, costs and expenses (including without limitation attorneys’ fees and costs) which arise out of, relate to or result from any use of this software by user.
+>

-**THIS IS ALPHA QUALITY SOFTWARE FOR RESEARCH PURPOSES ONLY.
+> **THIS IS ALPHA QUALITY SOFTWARE FOR RESEARCH PURPOSES ONLY.
 THIS IS NOT A PRODUCT.
-YOU ARE RESPONSIBLE FOR COMPLYING WITH LOCAL LAWS AND REGULATIONS.
+> YOU ARE RESPONSIBLE FOR COMPLYING WITH LOCAL LAWS AND REGULATIONS.
-NO WARRANTY EXPRESSED OR IMPLIED.**
+> NO WARRANTY EXPRESSED OR IMPLIED.**

-For full license terms, please see the [LICENSE](https://github.com/sunnypilot/sunnypilot/blob/master-new/LICENSE.md) file.
+For full license terms, please see the [`LICENSE`](LICENSE) file.

 ## 💰 Support sunnypilot
 If you find any of the features useful, consider becoming a [sponsor on GitHub](https://github.com/sponsors/sunnyhaibin) to support future feature development and improvements.